Cochabamba: Spanish and Bolivian

 The first Spanish inhabitant of the valley was Garci Ruiz de Orellana in 1542.
 He purchased the majority of the land from local tribal chiefs Achata and Consavana through a title registered in 1552 at the Imperial City of Potosí.
 The price paid was 130 pesos.
 His residence, known as the House of Mayorazgo, still stands in the Cala Cala neighbourhood.

-The city, called Villa de Oropesa, was founded on 2 August 1571 by order of Viceroy Francisco de Toledo, Count of Oropesa.
+The city, called Villa de Oropesa, was founded in January 1571 by order of Viceroy Francisco de Toledo, Count of Oropesa.
 It was to be an agricultural production centre to provide food and wood for the mining towns of the relatively nearby Altiplano region, particularly Potosí which became one of the largest and richest cities in the world during the 16th and 17th centuries — funding the vast wealth that ultimately made Spain a world power.
 In fact, anthropologist Jack Weatherford and others have cited the city of Potosí as the birth of capitalism because of the money and materialism it provided Spain.
 Thus, with the silver mining industry in Potosí at its height, Cochabamba thrived during its first centuries.
 However, the city entered a period of decline during the 18th century as mining began to wane.

-In 1786, King Charles III of Spain renamed the city the 'loyal and valiant' Villa of Cochabamba.
+In 1786 King Charles III of Spain renamed the city the 'loyal and valiant' Villa of Cochabamba.
 This was done to commend the city's pivotal role in suppressing the indigenous rebellions of 1781 in Oruro by sending armed forces to Oruro to quell the uprisings.
 Since the late 19th century it has again been generally successful as an agricultural centre for Bolivia.

 The 1793 census shows that the city had a population of 22,305 persons.
 There were 12,980 mestizos, 6,368 Spaniards, 1,182 indigenous natives, 1,600 mulattos and 175 African slaves.

-In 1812, Cochabamba was the site of a riot against the Spanish Army.
+In 1812 Cochabamba was the site of a riot against the Spanish Army.
 On May 27, thousands of women took up arms against the Spanish.
 According to historian Nathaniel Aguirre: "From Cochabamba, many men have fled.
 Not one woman.
 On the hillside, a great clamour.
 Cochabamba's plebeian women, at bay, fight from the centre of a circle of fire.
 Surrounded by five thousand Spaniards, they resist with battered tin guns and a few arquebuses; and they fight to the last yell, whose echoes will resound throughout the long war for independence.
 Whenever his army weakens, General Manuel Belgrano will shout those words which never fail to restore courage and spark anger.
 The general will ask his vacillating soldiers: Are the women of Cochabamba present?"

 To celebrate their bravery, Bolivia now marks May 27 as Mother's Day.

-In 1900, the population was 21,886.
+In 1900 the population was 21,886.

 Besides a number of schools and charitable institutions, the Catholic diocese has 55 parishes, 80 churches and chapels, and 160 priests.